olsson82/rivwebdoc/docs/install.md

 To update just replace all files with the new updated, clear your catche and if needed there can be an update guide.

+## Cron job for log generation

+If you are going to use the log generation part you need to setup cron job that runs every minute.

+Login as root and go in to crontab with **crontab -e**

+Add the following to the crontab:

+`* * * * * curl -s http://localhost/api/generator.php > /dev/null`

+For this you need to have curl installed on your server.

 ## Cron job for backups

 The system can make backups automatic on Rivendell MySQL database and also on Rivendell Web Broadcast data files.
 To do so you need to setup a cron job on you server.